ADerycke/QTQt-tools/README.md

 # QTQt utilities

-This GitHub regroupe several utilities that i developed to improve my personnal day-by-day use of QTQt sofware (Gallagher et al. 2012).
+This GitHub regroupe several tools that i developed to improve my personnal day-by-day use of QTQt sofware (Gallagher et al. 2012).
 If you are interested into use it, feel free to try and improve it !

 Usefull informations :